List of P600 mountains in the British Isles: P600 mountains by height

 British Isles mountain cartographer, Alan Dawson, developer of the Marilyns designation, (Note: Marilyns are the same as P600s, except the prominence requirement is just 150 m, therefore all P600s are Marilyns.) labelled "Majors" as having a prominence of over 2000 ft, but no other criteria.
 Dawson's prominence threshold was the normal height threshold for a British Isles mountain, and 111 mountains met his definition.
 In 2004, Dawson's prominence was converted into a metric threshold of 600 m by Rob Woodall & Jonathan de Ferranti, and labelled the "P600s", a term used by the UIAA for major mountains; the P600s expanded to 119 mountains.
-The current list has 120 mountains, although there is dispute as to whether Moel Siabod's prominence is above 600 metres (2,000 ft), or is in fact just below the threshold at 599.9 metres.
+Sometimes the list has 120 mountains as there is dispute as to whether Moel Siabod's prominence is above 600 metres (2,000 ft), or is in fact just below the threshold at 599.9 metres.

-This list below was downloaded from the Database of British and Irish Hills ("DoBIH") (Note: The Database of British and Irish Hills ("DoBIH") is the most referenced database for the classification of peaks in the British Isles, and the DoBIH is licensed under a "Creative Commons Attribution 3.0 Unported License".) in October 2018.
+[TABLE NEEDS UPDATING] This list below was downloaded from the Database of British and Irish Hills ("DoBIH") (Note: The Database of British and Irish Hills ("DoBIH") is the most referenced database for the classification of peaks in the British Isles, and the DoBIH is licensed under a "Creative Commons Attribution 3.0 Unported License".) in October 2018.
 Note that topographical prominence, unlike topographical elevation, is far more complex to measure and requires a survey of the entire contours of a peak, rather than a single point of height.
 These tables are therefore subject to being revised over time, and should not be amended or updated unless the entire DoBIH data is re-downloaded again.